weglot/design/README.md

 ## Installation

-Because this package is private, you need to [generate a Personal Access Token ](https://github.com/settings/tokens/new) with the `read:packages` scope.
+Because this package is hosted on GitHub Registry, you need to [generate a Personal Access Token ](https://github.com/settings/tokens/new) with the `write:packages ` -> `read:packages` scope.
 Keep the token, you'll need it.

 Next, create a `.npmrc` file in the root of your project folder and past the following code :